praveshini/UniQR/README.md

 #### QR Code Scanning:
 Allows students to scan QR codes using their mobile devices to mark their attendance.
 #### Face Recognition:
-Utilizes OpenCV to verify student identities through facial recognition, preventing proxy attendance.
+face-recognition package that utilizes dlib library is integrated for facial recognition , preventing proxy attendance.
 #### Geolocation Tracking:
 Records the location (latitude and longitude) and timestamp of each student during attendance to verify their presence in the designated area.
 #### Data Management: